allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Grade Task\(s\) using the following options.

-Quick Complete al Tasks within the BOI
+Quick Complete all Tasks within the BOI

 A.  Click the More Options icon.

 B.  Select Quick Complete if all tasks were accomplished and the BOI is complete.
 The Quick Complete button will grade any task or BOI to the minimum level required.
 If there is no minimum required, no grade is given.
-Once selected, you can manual y adjust any of the grade fields if the individual’s performance differs from the minimum.
+Once selected, you can manually adjust any of the grade fields if the individual’s performance differs from the minimum.

 Grade an individual Task